Everyday (Ariana Grande song)

-"Everyday" is a song by American singer Ariana Grande featuring fellow American singer and rapper Future, from the former's third studio album, Dangerous Woman.
+"Everyday" is a song by American singer-songwriter Ariana Grande featuring American rapper Future.
+It was released on January 10, 2017, by Republic Records as the fourth and final single from Grande's third studio album Dangerous Woman (2016).
 The song was written by the artists alongside Savan Kotecha and producer Ilya.
 "Everyday" was premiered on Beats 1 in May 2016, as part of a countdown a week ahead of the release of the album.
 On January 10, 2017, the single was serviced to rhythmic contemporary playlists, and sent to contemporary hit radio on February 14, 2017, serving as the fourth and final single from the album.

 "Everyday" is a woozy electropop and trap song built around a grinding beat and a thrumming bassline.
 One of Grande's more lyrically explicit songs, the lyrics speak of sexual satisfaction.
 The track received mixed reviews from music critics who appreciated its production, but they were neutral towards Future's feature.
 Commercially, "Everyday" charted in multiple territories, failing to enter the top 30 in any of them.

 The song's accompanying music video was released on February 27, 2017, on Vevo, directed by Chris Marrs Piliero.
 Grande promoted the song with live performances during her second world tour, the Dangerous Woman Tour.
-The song charted within the top forty in Belgium and the UK R&B Chart, and was later certified Platinum in the United States, Canada, and Brazil.
+The song charted within the top forty in Belgium and the UK R&B Chart, and was later certified Platinum in the United States, Canada, Australia, and Brazil.